pembasmikuman/terminal-profile/README.md

 # I override the colors because the default red is kinda ugly in this theme.
 neofetch --ascii_colors 6 7 --colors 2 2 2 2
 ```

-## How do I reset the changes back to the old terminal?

-There's two main modifications being done to the terminal.
-The terminal theme, and the shell itself.

-For the theme, here's a thread I found on the internet on how to reset it to the default: https://askubuntu.com/questions/14487/how-to-reset-the-terminal-properties-and-preferences

-For the terminal shell itself, we actually installed a new terminal (zsh) alongside the default bash.
-Bash itself wasn't removed, but we just set the default shell to `zsh`.
-Here is a thread on how to uninstall zsh and default back to bash: https://askubuntu.com/questions/958120/remove-zsh-from-ubuntu-16-04

 ## Sources